matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 You create a second snapshot.
 How much storage is used in total for the two snapshots (assume no compression)?**

 - 210 GB, with 100 GB for the first and 110 GB for the second.
-- **110 GB, with 100 GB for the first and 10 GB for the second.**
+- :white_check_mark: **110 GB, with 100 GB for the first and 10 GB for the second.**
 - 221 GB, with 100 GB for the first, 110 GB for the second, plus 10 percent of the second snapshot (11 GB) for metadata overhead.
 - 110 GB, with 110 for the second (the first snapshot is deleted automatically).

 ```
 When you first create a snapshot, GCP will make a full copy of the data on the persistent disk.
-The next time you create
-a snapshot from that disk, GCP will only copy the data that has changed since the last snapshot.
-Note : GCP does not
+The next time you create a snapshot from that disk, GCP will only copy the data that has changed since
+the last snapshot.
-store a full copy of the second snapshot and the first snapshot is not deleted automatically.
+Note : GCP does not store a full copy of the second snapshot and the first snapshot is not deleted automatically.
 Also, subsequent snapshots do not incur 10 percent overhead.
 ```